 Authority to manage the City's investment program is derived from resolution of the City Council.
-The Director of Finance is designated as investment officer of the City and is responsible for investment decisions and activities.
+The Deputy City Manager or designee is designated as investment officer of the City and is responsible for investment decisions and activities.
 Unless authorized by law, a person may not deposit, withdraw, transfer or manage in any other manner the funds of the City.
-The Director of Finance shall establish written procedures for the operation of the investment program, consistent with this investment policy.
-The investment officer shall attend at least one training session relating to the officer's responsibility under the Act within 12 months after assuming duties.
-Thereafter, the investment officer shall attend an investment training session not less than once every two years and receive not less than 10 hours of instruction relating to investment responsibilities from an independent source approved by the City Council.
+The Deputy City Manager or designee shall establish written procedures for the operation of the investment program, consistent with this investment policy.
+The Deputy City Manager or designee shall attend at least one training session relating to the officer's responsibility under the Act within 12 months after assuming duties.
+Thereafter, the Deputy City Manager or designee shall attend an investment training session not less than once every two years and receive not less than 8 hours of instruction relating to investment responsibilities from an independent source approved by the City Council.